AdobeDocs/certification.en/help/certifications/acja/acja-e-developer.md

 >
 >The following sections and links will function **only**  after a **successful login** to the [Adobe Credential Management System](https://www.certmetrics.com/adobe){target="_blank"}.

 **Now that you have successfully logged in, the following links will be directly accessible.**

+**Take a practice test**

+We recommend taking the free practice test before you start.
+You'll have unrestricted access to all available practice tests for Adobe's expert-level exams.

+Our practice tests are all developed from the same blueprint as the live exams.
+The practice test will help you understand the topics covered in the live exam.

+Please remember that passing a practice test does not guarantee you will pass the certification exam.

+Go to the [Adobe Certification Exam Prep Portal](https://www.certmetrics.com/adobe/candidate/gmetrix_sso.aspx){target="_blank"} now to take a practice test.

 **Take the certification exam**